-Redefining Community Experience (RCE) is a three-day retreat that provides students with an opportunity to examine Washington University through a critical lens.
+Redefining Community Experience (RCE) is a multi-day retreat that provides students with an opportunity to examine Washington University through a critical lens.
 Sponsored by Campus Life, RCE is an exciting opportunity for you to meet and connect with other students in a setting that promotes dialogue about social justice and community building.

 Activities are designed to spark discussions around embracing multiple identities, power and privilege, and what does the word “community” mean to you.

 The retreat will be held during Fall Break and is FREE to all Washington University undergraduate students; this includes lodging accommodations, transportation, and meals.
 All students, regardless of leadership experience and identity, are encouraged to apply.
 Selected students who cancel registration after October 8 will be charged a $150 fee to your WUSTL student account.
 Submitting the application signifies your agreement to the expectations.